 Mixed Media, Clay and Paintings by Audrey Kay Dowling

 Audrey Kay Dowling has been a teacher, mother, and an artist since graduating from SUNY New Paltz in 1974.
-During these years she has explored many different art media and has developed a strong collector base and following for her paintings and one of a kind clay art.
+During these years she has explored many different art media and has developed a strong collector base and following for her paintings, block prints and one of a kind clay art.

 Although Audrey explores many different mediums, her underlying love of natural form is always present in her work.